scrapy/scrapy/sites/scrapy.org/docs/sources/tutorial/tutorial3.rst

 We will now browse a page containing links to websites stored in the directory (e.g. http://www.google.com/Top/Arts/Awards/) and see how can we extract the information we need with XPath.
-As I said before, you'll need FireBug for this.
+As I said before, you'll need FireBug for this task.

 |
 |